nashville-software-school/front-end-milestones/3-modern-javascript-developer/exercises/MJ_PROMISES_BLOG_03.md

 1. The blog_controller module should contain all of the DOM interaction.
 1. The blog_factory should contain only calls to Firebase.
 1. Upload the json file you created for the Blog 2 exercise to Firebase.
-1. When the index page loads, get the posts from Firebase via ajax using promises.
+1. When the index page loads, GET the posts from Firebase via an XHR wrapped in a Promise.